eklerchiik/Rabbit/README.md

 ## About project

-This project is a Reddit analogue.
+This project is similar to Reddit.
 Project based on:
 > Laravel framework (v.
 8), Docker, MySQL (v.
 8.0.25) and PHP (v.
 7.4).